MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

 - Has a deep fascination for monsters.
 - A doppelganger was after their silver chain.
 - Loves sweets and pastries.
+- Confused during the confrontation, but took things seriously.
+- Asked directly if the Haliya Amara was with had left her.